►Table of Contents

 2. Not knowing if patients are eligible for certain procedures or supplies.

-Many physicians fail to recognize that a receptionist can make or break the financial success of the practice.
-If a receptionist fails to gather insurance information, authorize visits, or collect against deductibles, the practice can quickly lose revenue.
+The practice can quickly lose revenue if a receptionist fails to gather insurance information, authorize visits, or collect against deductibles.
 Wound care is procedural in nature and goes against the patient’s deductible.
 It is not enough to just collect co-pays.
+An adept receptionist is well-versed in all aspects of documentation and can still do their job with grace and a positive attitude.

-Create a script for your receptionist that allows them to show empathy, schedule correctly, and collect important information.
+You can set clear expectations by creating a script for your receptionist that allows them to show empathy, schedule correctly, and collect important information.

 Example Phone Script

-“Thank you for calling __________.”
+“Thank you for calling __________.
+How can we help you today?”

 “What can Dr.________________ help you with?”

-“Can I get your name?”
+“What’s your name?”

-“Where does it hurt?”
+“Where exactly does it hurt?”

 “How long has it been bothering you?”

-“What have you done to help it?”
+“What have you done so far to help it?”

-“I am so glad that you called our office, Mr./Mrs. _________________.”
+“I am so glad that you called our office, Mr./Mrs. _________________!”

-“Dr. __________________ specializes in ____________________ , and we can get you in on ____/____/____ and get that____________________ resolved quickly.”
+“Dr. __________________ specializes in ____________________ .
+We can get you in on ____/____/____ and get that____________________ resolved quickly.”

 “Do you have insurance that you would like us to process on your behalf?”